mjwalz/Kartografische_Zeitmaschine/apps/README.md

 -   `docker-compose.yml`: Defines and configures the project's services.
 -   `Dockerfile.geodjango`: Dockerfile for the GeoDjango web application.
 -   `webmap/`: The main Django app containing models, views, and data.
--   `trigger.sql`: The SQL script for the PostGIS database trigger.
+-   `infra/trigger.sql`: The SQL script for the PostGIS database trigger.

 ## How to start with QGIS